Warlord19winter/How-to-install-Termux-Native-Desktop-mode-on-Android/README.md

 Termux Will Ask You to Choose From Mirror Group, or Single Mirror

-Reccomended Choose Mirror Group so You Don't Have no Issues With The Repo's
+Reccomended Choose Mirror Group so You Don't Have no Issues With The Repo

-Single Mirror Gives you The Choice Of Differnt Repo's
+Single Mirror Gives you The Choice Of Differnt Repo

 4: pkg upgrade -y